Elite Model Management: 1980s expansion

-From 1990 to 1999
+1990s partnerships and expansion

 Nicholas Farrae later purchased the agency in 1990.
 Elite World S.A. is the parent company of Elite Model Management (MM).
-The expansion of Elite Models furthered as Elite Models formed partnerships with already established agencies.
+The expansion of Elite Models continued as it formed partnerships with already established agencies.
 In 1990, Elite Models formed a partnership with Model Management Heidi Gross in Hamburg.
 In 1992, Munich Models was formed and formed a partnership with Elite MM.
 In 1994, Elite MM sought to break into the Asian market and awarded its Greater China rights to Michel Lu.
-In partnership with him they established Elite Models Hong Kong and China.
-In 1996, Lu went on to expand Elite MM to Singapore that served as a regional office for South East Asia.
+In collaboration with him, they established Elite Models Hong Kong and China.
+In 1996, Lu expanded Elite MM to Singapore, which served as a regional office for South East Asia.
 Similar to their debut in Paris, Elite swept up top local and regional talents such as Charmaine Harn, Junita Simon, Sonia Couling, and Nadya Hatagalung.

-In 1999, a film was broadcast by the BBC showing the President of Elite MM, Gerald Marie, offering an undercover reporter sex for money.
+In 1999, a film was broadcast by the BBC showing the President of Elite MM, Gérald Marie, offering an undercover reporter sex for money.
 It was later proven that some images had been manipulated and the BBC admitted that its portrayal was unfair and had to make a substantial payout to the model agency.
 In the wake of this controversy, Casablancas left and formed the John Casablancas Modeling and Career Center in New York.
+Elite World SA was incorporated on 14 December 1999 as an umbrella company and for licensing.